TCNJ Spain – Universidad de Alcalá

 - Spanish majors – Students who have completed SPA 203 and SPA 211 by Fall 2015

-- Spanish minors – Students who have completed SPA 203 by Fall 2015
+- Spanish minors – Students who have completed SPA 203 by Fall 2015.
+Please note: SPA 211 is highly recommended in order to take more than one class in Spanish to count toward a minor

 The Spring 2016 program will focus on Spanish language acquisition and the perfecting of one’s spoken and written Spanish.
 There are several courses in English available, but students will need to take at least two units of coursework in Spanish at the 200- and/or 300-levels.
 Applicants must meet TCNJ requirements for study abroad, and two faculty members must write letters of recommendation to support applications.

 Alcalá de Henares